Venezuela

 Mental Health and Psychosocial Support Services (MHPSS)

-Currently, International Medical Corps provides psychosocial support services in Bolívar state for adults with emotional stress and psychological distress.
-Moreover, we are conducting training sessions for frontline health workers on psychological first aid and basic mental health concepts.
+International Medical Corps provides psychosocial support services in Bolívar and Delta Amacuro state for adults with emotional stress and psychological distress.
+To improve local self-reliance, we conduct training sessions for frontline health workers on psychological first aid and basic mental health concepts.
 Our staff and volunteers also provide community members with key messages through awareness-raising activities.

 Food Security and Livelihoods